The Path (TV series): Reception

 The first season of The Path has received positive reviews from critics.
 On the review aggregator, Metacritic, the first season scored 70 out of 100, based on 33 reviews.
 On Rotten Tomatoes, season 1 has an approval rating of 78% based on 50 reviews, with an average rating of 7.26/10.
 The website's critical consensus is, "With strong performances, deep writing, and skilled direction, The Path offers an absorbing observation of the human condition, even if a rushed pace occasionally blunts the impact."

 The second season also received generally positive reviews from critics.
 On Metacritic, the season scored 64 out of 100, based on eight reviews.
 On Rotten Tomatoes, season 2 has an approval rating of 75% based on 12 reviews, with an average rating of 7.22/10.
 The website's critical consensus is, "The Path struggles with occasionally logy pacing in its second season, but an expanded canvas and heightened stakes – along with overall solid performances – make the end results worth watching."

 Tim Goodman of The Hollywood Reporter reacted positively to the series, writing: "There's a lot to like about The Path, from the strong visual sense of place that director Mike Cahill established in the first two episodes to its theoretical take on faith, and of course the exquisite acting and deft writing."
 Hank Stuever of the Washington Post wrote: "The Path works best as an intense psychological study of an extended family whose members equate faith and loyalty with happiness."
 Alan Sepinwall of HitFix had a more critical reaction to the series.
 He called the show a "dry, claustrophobic show, with not enough of a narrative hook to pull the viewer through hour after hour of it."

 Controversy

 Residents of Marysville, Washington called the show "insensitive" for "exploiting" the October 24, 2014 shooting at Marysville Pilchuck High School.
 Episode 2 referred to the shooting in order to develop Sean's backstory.
-The insult, they say, was that the show's writers changed the real events by giving the shooting a racial motive (the character stated that the shooting was due to "the color of their skin").
-In reality, however the murder-suicide of the Tulalip Native American student Jaylen Fryberg was personally motivated and did not involve African Americans.
+However, the writers had given the shooting a racial motive by having the fictional shooter state that it was due to "the color of their skin", although the real murder-suicide of the Tulalip Native American student Jaylen Fryberg was personally motivated and did not involve African Americans.
 As of 8 July 2016, Hulu and the show's writers had not responded to this.

 In April 2017, following the announcement that Hulu had picked up the show for a third season, actor Rockmond Dunbar was abruptly told that his contract would not be renewed.
 Speaking about it with The Hollywood Reporter, he called the decision "not a healthy way to do business".